Programie/DockerImages/images/php/README.md

 ## Document root

-The default document root is `/var/www/html`.
+The default document root is `/var/www/html` but can be changed using the environment variable `WEB_ROOT`.

+## Timezone

+The default timezone is `UTC` but can be changed using the environment variable `TZ`.